 During the year, the Risk Committee carried out a robust assessment of the principal risks, emerging risks and principal uncertainties facing the Group, including those that would threaten its business model, future performance, solvency or liquidity.
-The result of this review, the potential impact of each type of risk identified and the mitigants put in place are set out in the Principal Risks and Uncertainties section on pages 34 to 39.
+The result of this review, the potential impact of each type of risk identified and the mitigants put in place are set out in the 'Principal Risks and Uncertainties' section of the Annual Report on pages 17 to 23.

-The Risk Committee also reviews the appropriateness of risk-related matters in the Annual Report and financial statements.
+The Risk Committee also reviews the appropriateness of risk-related matters in the annual report and financial statements.